jgors/vimux-ipy/README.md

 + first start a tmux session,
 + then open the desired python script,
-+ then execute the command to open the iPython tmux split (eg. Leader+vip),
++ then execute the command to open the iPython tmux pane split (eg. Leader+vip),
-+ lastly, now visually select code and/or delimit blocks/cells of code can be sent from the python script to the tmux pane running iPython.
++ lastly, now visually selected code and/or delimited blocks/cells of code can be sent from the python script to the tmux pane running iPython.